CHARMED BY NIM | Sharon Henry

 “I used to want to go to the US, because I wanted to know about the technology I see in Hollywood films.
 But now I want to go to Australia because they have a lot of work there.
 Also, now I have the internet, I can check anything about the US!”

-Anyone travelling to Phnom Penh and needing a reliable tuk tuk driver, why not give our friend Nim a try?
+Anyone travelling to Cambodia and looking for a reliable tuk tuk driver in Phnom Penh, why not give our friend Nim a try?
 While you’re at it, be a chatty ambassador for your country; give him a few stories to share in class.